-As a matter of fact, studying at university is not about remembering as much information as you can; it is rather about preparing to your future career.
-While completing your module assignments, essays and courseworks, you need to understand what specific skills and competencies are demanded by your industry.
+As a matter of fact, studying at university is not about remembering as much information as you can; it is rather about preparing for your future career.
+While completing your module assignments, essays, and coursework, you need to understand what specific skills and competencies are demanded by your industry.

 Additionally, building connections with your seniors, case-based learning and any attempts aimed at acquiring practical experiences will be of high value for future employments.

 If you are still at university, the next 8 ideas will equip you for your future career and make you more prepared than your mates in advance.

 1) Stay up-to-date

 In today’s fast-changing world, you need to stay up-to-date regarding the latest developments in your area.
 Even the curricula of the world’s leading universities are not updated regularly to keep pace with the newest changes in technology and the business environment.
 It takes time for educational establishments to ‘digest’ recent innovations, prepare learning materials and introduce it to the students.